yoctoproject/poky/meta-yocto-bsp/README.hardware.md

 The images built are EFI bootable disk images and can be written directly to a SD card for booting, for example.

+There is also limited support for booting a genericarm64 image inside QEMU.
+When building the image also build the `u-boot` recipe to build the required firmware (note that this firmware will _not_ boot on real hardware), then use `runqemu` as usual.

 Texas Instruments Beaglebone (beaglebone-yocto)
 -----------------------------------------------